masih4/Skin-lesion-segmentation-effects-of-the-classification-perfromnce/README.md

 ## Citations
 The paper describing our methodology is recently accepted in the Computer Methods and Programs in Biomedicine journal.
-Complementary information (DOI, volume, etc) will be added soon.
+Complementary information (volume, pages,  etc) will be added soon.

 BibTex entry:
 ```